A Hospice Chaplain's Field Guide to Caregiving

 3.

-Write about a moment in your life when it truly did feel as if the universe was a friendly place:
+Write about a moment in your life when it truly did feel as if the universe was a friendly place and you were safe in it:

 • How did that feel?